PradipKarki/ktm-api/README.md

 SWAGGER_API_URL:    default - http://localhost:8080/swagger-ui.html

-ktm_java configuration files are hosted on https://github.com/pradipforever/config-repo and can be accesed via config-server http://localhost:8888/ktm-rest/default
+ktm_java configuration files are hosted on https://github.com/pradipforever/config-repo and can be accessed via config-server http://localhost:8888/ktm-rest/default
 Sensitive password to access config-server should be passed as an environmental variable for all applications.

 <strong>Instruction:</strong>